Table of contents

 The smart money would have been there 2-3 years ago – and is now focused on other states that are early in the growth cycle.

-Adelaide’s housing values -Adelaide was the top-performing capital city in September, as home prices rose 0.53% to a new peak, up 15.05% year-on-year.
+Adelaide’s housing values -Adelaide remained one of the country’s top-performing markets in November, with home prices rising 0.40% to a new peak.

-Although the number of properties hitting the market has increased, total stock on the market remains well below the prior five-year average as new listings are quickly absorbed amidst strong buyer demand.
+Although the number of properties hitting the market has increased through spring, total stock on market remains constrained as new listings are quickly absorbed amid strong buyer demand.

 Hobart’s housing values